 - Maintain employee files, including fully-executed I-9 forms

 In collaboration with employment lawyers, a tax attorney, insurance carriers, and the WCB’s Advocate for Business, we often resolve the below Domestic Employment conflicts:

 - Homeowners’ and renters’ insurance coverage disputes

 - Penalties for failure to provide WC or DB insurance

 - Uninsured workers’ compensation claims

-We encourage you to schedule a Consultation with us to discuss potential Worker Misclassification or WC issues, before you hire any domestic workers, regardless of the number of hours you expect them to work and whether you plan to use a “service” (which might not serve the same employer role as an “agency”).
+We encourage you to schedule a Consultation with us (or an attorney with experience defending Worker Misclassification issues) to discuss your risks, before you hire any domestic workers, regardless of the number of hours you expect them to work or whether you plan to use a “service” (which might not serve the same employer role as an “agency”).

 For more guidance on this topic, see the below blog posts:

 - Six Things You Must Know Before You Hire Your First Workers